 Being aware of the direct revenues and costs associated with your business model is an essential, ongoing priority for startups — these are need-to-know insights about your company’s financial performance.

-By taking a unit economics approach to business, early stage startups are able to gain a better understanding of their company as it develops, scales, and grows.
+By taking a unit economics approach to business, early-stage SaaS startups are able to gain a better understanding of their company as it develops, scales, and grows.
 Paying close attention to unit economics helps identify opportunities, manage cash flow, and overcome many of the challenges that come with scaling a SaaS startup.